Submissions

 The modular peer-review process ensures that each disciplinary dimension (e.g., economics, environmental science, public policy) is evaluated by a qualified specialist, with the handling editor integrating all reviews into a single decision.

-SECTION F — Synchrotron & Photon-Matter Interfaces
+SECTION F — Synchrotron & Photon-Matter Interfaces, Prof. Dr. Juan Angel Sans

 This section publishes research at the interfaces between synchrotron radiation techniques and scientific domains such as materials science, environmental systems, water processes, energy technologies, cultural heritage, and biomedical applications.
 Manuscripts may address photon–matter interactions, multiscale structural characterization, environmental applications of synchrotron techniques, operational or in-situ analyses, and synchrotron-enabled insights into complex natural or engineered systems.